reyzor1991/foundry-vtt-pf2e-reaction/README.md

 ### Issues:
 1. Nimble Dodge spam notification with area spell
+2. Reaction with Frequency once per day not handle correctly

 If you need to add a new feature, or you find issues, you can also reach me directly via email at mishabudjakov@gmail.com or on Discord at Reyzor1991#6258.